netdata/netdata/collectors/python.d.plugin/retroshare/README.md

 # RetroShare monitoring with Netdata

-Monitors application bandwidth, peers and DHT metrics.
+Monitors application bandwidth, peers and Distributed Hash Table (DHT) metrics.

 This module will monitor one or more `RetroShare` applications, depending on your configuration.